5afe/contract-proxy-kit/README.md

 ]);
 ```

-#### Setting the gas price
+#### Setting transaction options

 An additional optional parameter may be passed to `execTransactions` to override default options for the transaction.
-For example, to batch send ether while paying a gas price of 3 Gwei, do this:
+For example, to batch send ether while paying a gas price of 3 Gwei for the overall transaction:

 ```js
 const txObject = await cpk.execTransactions(